 BOWLING GREEN, Ky. -- Army Staff Sgt.
-Gabrielle Burgholzer crushed the world women’s middleweight record in the Mouser Block, hefting a metal box filled with 194 lbs. of cast iron plates over her head during the Mammoth Strength Challenge, Jan.
-23 in Bowling Green, Kentucky.
+Gabriele Burgholzer crushed the world women’s middleweight record in the Mouser Block, hefting a metal box filled with 194 pounds of cast iron plates over her head during the Mammoth Strength Challenge here Jan.
+23.

-The 194 lb. record capped earlier lifts of 179.6 and 189.9 lbs. by Burgholzer, each surpassing the old record of 158 lbs.
+The record capped earlier lifts of 179.6 and 189.9 pounds by Burgholzer, each surpassing the old record of 158 pounds.
 The Warrior Fitness Soldier seemed to get stronger with each attempt.

-Finally, with sheer concentration, determination and a lot of encouragement from the event crowd, Burgholzer made lifting the 194 lb. box – 18 lbs. more than her body weight – look easy.
+Finally, with a lot of encouragement from the event crowd, Burgholzer made lifting the 194 pound box, 18 pounds more than her body weight, look easy.
 After pulling the box to her chest, Burgholzer pressed it into the air above her head, adding another top finish to an impressive list of wins.

-“I figured I was going to set the new record but I didn’t think it would be 194 lbs.,” Burgholzer said afterwards.
+“I figured I was going to set the new record but I didn’t think it would be 194 pounds,” Burgholzer said afterwards.

 Burgholzer said the win highlights how far women have come in the Strongman competition.
 It also dispels the perception that Soldiers have no personal life after duty hours.

 “Women in the military have hobbies and passions outside wearing the uniform,” she said.